partheseas/gardens/Readme.md

 Configurations can be set per instance, and updated at any time.
 Each garden has the following options.

+Note: The `scopeStyle` option is used to configure the style of the scope name when printed.
+In Node it supports the `backgroundColor`, `color`, `fontStyle`, `fontWeight`, and `textDecoration` CSS properties.
+Support on the browser should technically be any CSS property, but the exact implementation depends on the implementation of the browser itself.

 ```JavaScript
 garden.configure({
   stream: WrittableStream,